ncmbadmin/monaca_data_registration/README_en.md

 ![Image3](/readme-img/003_en.png)

 * When the application is created, the screen will look like the below figure.
-* These two kinds of API keys (application key and client key) are used to link the [NIFCloud mobile backend](https://mbaas.nifcloud.com/) to the iOS application that created by Xcode.
+* These two kinds of API keys (application key and client key) are used to link the [NIFCLOUD mobile backend](https://mbaas.nifcloud.com/en) to the application that created by Monaca.

 ![Image4](/readme-img/004_en.png)